swosu/StoryTime/22SoftwareEngineering/OurStory.md

 # 2022 Software Engineering
 I took a trip across the road.
-I was confused by the locked tower across the road.

 Kaden:
 Brandon: I dont know what im doing. :)